melwyncarlo/MultiCopy/README.md

 Brackets are only used for commands of the second generic type.
 The square brackets **[** and **]** always lie on the left-hand side of the command; whereas, the curly brackets **{** and **}** always lie on the right-hand side of the command.

 Let the first object's original label name be **Body**.
-Then, the above command would output a set of duplicated objects (of the first object) each labelled as follows:
+Then, the above commands would output a set of duplicated objects (of the first object) each labelled as follows:
 ```
 Body-Something_1
 Body-Something_2